CHOOSING THE PERFECT LAMPS FOR YOUR HOME

 Lamps should not only illuminate your rooms but also layer light just like we layer decor.
 Did you know that not every corner of every room needs to be lit?
 And if our rooms are entirely lit up they often seem harsh?

-Today, I’m sharing about 3 of my favorite lamps.
-Task lighting, table lamps, and floor lamps.
 They all have different purposes and should be a part of every home!

 Task lights illuminate a specific task.
 They direct the right amount of light where you are working.
 Reading, computer work, hand sewing, writing, and crafting are all examples of work that need task lamps.
-If your eyes get tired when doing up close work you might have the wrong lighting!
+If your eyes get tired when doing up-close work you might have the wrong lighting!

 - an adjustable head

-- various lamp wattage
+- various lamp wattage with a clear bulb

 - height (the taller a task light is the more area it lights up)